secwexen/aappmart/README.md

 ## Contributing

 Contributions are welcome.
 Please open an issue before submitting major changes or new features.
+See `CONTRIBUTING.md` for detailed contribution guidelines.

 ---